-Have achieved a Professional Policing Degree Level 6 with the following classifications-Honours Level Degree (either First Class honours, Upper Second Class Honours, Lower Second Class Honours and Third Class Honours) and be within five years of your graduation
+- Have achieved a Professional Policing Degree Level 6 to an Honours level and be within five years of your graduation

-You must not be registered bankrupt with outstanding debts*, have outstanding County Court Judgements against you, or be subject to a current Individual Voluntary Agreement (IVA).
+- You must not be registered bankrupt with outstanding debts (exclusing student loans), have outstanding County Court Judgements against you, or be subject to a current Individual Voluntary Agreement (IVA).

 - Tattoos which are offensive, garish, prominent or numerous are not acceptable.
 Please supply photos and measurements of any tattoos along with your application, as per application guidance.